meek0/clin-portal-ui/README.md

 # 3. create an .env file (you may have to adjust the template to your needs)
   cp -p env-qa .env

-**Note:** If the repository was not clone with submodule, please run

-  git submodule update --init
-  git submodule update -–remote

-### Resolve submodule error or out of sync

-  git submodule deinit -f style
-  git submodule update --init

 ### With docker

 # 1. in a terminal, run docker-compose from project's docker-compose file.